REVEALED: Six of Milan’s best bookshop cafes

-Life in Milan can be pretty chaotic at times, but reading a book while sipping on a coffee in a cosy ‘literary cafe’ may just be the perfect way to wind down.
+Life in Milan can be pretty chaotic at times, but the city's ‘literary cafes’ are the perfect places to wind down.

-And book lovers will hardly find a better place to relax than one of the local bookshop cafes – uniquely Milanese oases of tranquillity where you can get lost in the pages of a novel while sipping on a hot beverage.
+Book lovers won't find a better place to relax than one of the local bookshop cafes – uniquely Milanese oases of tranquillity where you can get lost in the pages of a novel while sipping on a coffee.

-Interestingly, while you may refer to them as ‘bookshop cafes’ or ‘book cafes’, these hybrid venues are known locally as caffe’ letterari despite them having little in common with the original ‘literary cafes’ – coffee houses that served as meeting points for artists and intellectuals in the 18th and 19th century.
+While in English we may refer to them as ‘bookshop cafes’ or ‘book cafes’, these hybrid venues are known locally as caffe’ letterari - despite them having little in common with the original ‘literary cafes’, the coffee houses that served as meeting points for artists and intellectuals in Europe's major cities in the 18th and 19th centuries.

 Gogol & Company